-Doom Eternal, the most recent sequel to the first-person shooter Doom, shifts the series’s alignment away from solo gameplay and towards online multiplayer.
+Doom Eternal, the most recent sequel to the first-person shooter Doom, shifts the series’ alignment away from solo gameplay and towards online multiplayer.
 While the game’s main focus is still the single-player campaign, new modes and features open up opportunities for online play.
 Rural gamers will need a good internet connection for these online opportunities.

 Let’s take a closer look at how much internet data it takes to download, update, and play Doom Eternal on Microsoft Windows, Xbox One, PlayStation 4, and Nintendo Switch.